 Emerging from the womb with a cascade of dark curls (okay, probably more like “cascade of matted, white, goopy curls,” because newborns are disgusting), life was but a follicular dream for most of my life.
 My natural waves required no heat styling, the dark brown color took on some badass highlights in the sun, and the only tool I needed to fight frizz was a 6 dollar jar of coconut oil.
 I

 typically rubbed some of the oil on wet ends in the car on the way to school and called it a day.
 But after 22 years with the same haircut, I grew tired of perfection.
 Like a total asshole.

 I cut my boring, nipple-grazing hair (well, the only thing not boring about it was being able to call it "nipple-grazing") into the long bob that’s been snaking out of every chic head on the block lately.
 I strutted out of the salon (recommended to me by comment superstar and fellow Naptowner Your Mom’s Bra) post-chop feeling like hot stuff.
 I had unraveled the security blanket attached to my scalp, and I still felt like me.
 Except way foxier.
-I kept catching glimpses of myself in the mirror and seeing Mona Lisa Vito
+I kept catching glimpses of myself in the mirror and seeing Mona Lisa Vito.
+It ruled.

 But there was a catch.
 I had never learned how to maintain or style a haircut.
 Oh.